Man dies, identified after apparent drowning at Falling Rock Quarry

 Emergency crews responded to the Falling Rock Quarry in the 2200 block of Fendley Mill Road in La Grange around 12:30 p.m.
 Sunday.

-According to a preliminary investigation, 44-year-old Dennis Price of Louisville entered the water around 9:45 a.m. with a friend to scuba dive.
+According to a preliminary investigation, 62-year-old Dennis Price of Louisville entered the water around 9:45 a.m. with a friend to scuba dive.
 Police say Price and his friend separated after entering the water.

 Shortly after, a group of divers noticed Price at the bottom of the quarry unresponsive.